Have you ever struggled to sew a t-shirt neckline?

 Sewing a clean t-shirt neckline can be the start of getting your handmade knit garments to have a finish you can be proud of.

-Finish a knit neckline with a knit neckband
+How to sew a knit neckline for beginners: How to sew a knit neckband with quartering

 Prepping to sew the neckband